-The Company is required to classify securities as trading, available-for-sale, or held-to-maturity.
-The appropriateness of each classification is assessed at the time of purchase and at each reporting date.
+The Company classifies all of its marketable securities as available-for-sale.
 Unrealized gains and losses on securities available-for-sale are recognized in other comprehensive income, unless an unrealized loss is considered to be other than temporary, in which case the unrealized loss is charged to operations.
+The Company periodically reviews its securities available-for-sale for other than temporary declines in fair value below cost basis and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+At March 31, 2010, the Company believes that the costs of its securities are recoverable in all material respects.